metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_filter_v1alpha2_manifest.md

 - `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
 If set to false fluent-bit will try indefinetly.
 If set to any integer N>0 it will try at most N+1 times.
 Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
 If this property is not defined fluent-bit will use the default value: 1.
 - `script` (Attributes) Path to the Lua script that will be used. (see [below for nested schema](#nestedatt--spec--filters--lua--script))
 - `time_as_table` (Boolean) By default when the Lua script is invoked, the record timestamp is passed as aFloating number which might lead to loss precision when the data is converted back.If you desire timestamp precision enabling this option will pass the timestamp asa Lua table with keys sec for seconds since epoch and nsec for nanoseconds.
+- `type_array_key` (List of String) If these keys are matched, the fields are handled as array.
+If more thanone key, delimit by space.
+It is useful the array can be empty.
 - `type_int_key` (List of String) If these keys are matched, the fields are converted to integer.If more than one key, delimit by space.Note that starting from Fluent Bit v1.6 integer data types are preservedand not converted to double as in previous versions.

 <a id="nestedatt--spec--filters--lua--script"></a>